swebb/emoji-selector-for-gnome/README.md

 between 10MB and 60MB of memory usage, which is a lot.
 Don't blame the actual GS devs for it.

+## About data

+The emoji data used to construct the widget is sourced from the Unicode Consortium, via the emoji-datasource npm package.

+From time to time it may be desirable to re-generate the data file, for example when new official emoji's are released.
+To do so:

+1. Update the emoji-datasource package

+    npm update emoji-datasource

+2. Regenerate the data and commit it

+    npm run gen-emojis
+    git commit emoji-selector@maestroschan.fr/data/emoji.js -m "updated emoji data"

 ## Contributors & translations

 Various contributions to the code itself: